 Chapter 1 "Introduction" provides an overview of the DEFINITY Monitor I configuration and supported software release levels, and outlines the steps required for installing Monitor I on either the 3B2/600, 6386E/33 Model S WGS, 6386SX/EL Model WGS or NCR-3315.
 Chapter 2 "Installation on a 3B2/600" provides hardware and software installation procedures needed to run the Monitor I standard features on the 3B2/600.
 Chapter 3 "Installing on the 6386E/33" provides hardware and software installation procedures needed to run the Monitor I standard features on the 6386E/33 Model S. Chapter 4 "Installing on the 6386SX/EL" provides hardware and software installation procedures needed to run the Monitor I standard features on the 6386SX/EL Model.
-Chapter 5 "Installing on the NCR-3315" provides hardware and software installation procedures needed to run the Monitor I standard features on the NCR-3315.

-See: An Introduction to DEFINITY Monitor I, 585-221-010, and the DEFINITY Monitor I Operations Manual, 585-221-703 for a description of the many features of DEFINITY Monitor I.
+See: An Introduction to DEFINITY Monitor I, 585-221-010, and the DEFINITY Monitor I Operations Guide for Generic 3, 585-221-501+ for a description of the Monitor I features.

-\ Hereafter abbreviated as DEFINITY Generic 2 or Generic 2.
+^{} Hereafter abbreviated as DEFINITY Generic 2 or Generic 2.

-\\ Hereafter abbreviated as DEFINITY Generic 1 or Generic 1.
+^{} Hereafter abbreviated as DEFINITY Generic 1 or Generic 1.